 - Prohibited activities

 - SMOKING IS NOT ALLOWED ON COURSE!!!
 There are significant fire risks at certain times of year, and we don’t want to start fires unintentionally.
-Also, some areas restrict smoking.
+Also, some areas restrict smoking even if not taking part in the race.
 This includes, tobacco, weed, hashish, and your socks.
 If you absolutely need tobacco, get used to chew.

 - Alcohol and judgement-impairing substances, including marijuana, may not be consumed on course until the finish line, and racers may not be under the influence of such substances.

 - Throwing trash out on the course is prohibited!
 Any runner found intentionally leaving trash on the course will be Immediately Disqualified!
 Runners who pick up trash may be rewarded.